narwhalacademy/zebra-crossing/README.md

 #### Other considerations

+- **Use in-app browsers as little as you can.** When a mobile app lets you browse a webpage without opening your web browser (i.e. using an in-app browser), the app can track what websites you visit and in some cases what you type in them.
+So remember, if you ever find yourself tapping around in an in-app browser, find the icon to launch your phone/tablet’s normal browser ASAP.
+- **Don’t plug in USB sticks/drives that you don’t know into your computer.** It might have malicious software on it.
 - **Wipe your devices properly before donating or giving them away.** If you’ve encrypted your phones and computers (as suggested earlier), a standard factory reset will work for most use cases.
   - If you want an extra layer of security for your computer hard drives, see [Wired’s guide on this topic](https://www.wired.co.uk/article/securely-wipe-android-iphone-hard-disk).
 - **Don’t charge your phone at public charging stations/ports.** They present a risk because attackers might steal your data.
 Instead, use a portable battery or bring our own adapter to plug directly into the power outlet.